on this page

 If you have more than one child aged 5 or under, you can still get a higher rate for one or more of your children.

-The low income limit for Additional Child Care Subsidy Transition to Work will also increase to $80,000.
+The low income limit for Additional Child Care Subsidy Transition to Work has also increased to $80,000.